tablelandnetwork/docs/docs/playbooks/walkthroughs/nft-metadata.md

 ## JSON array with objects

-NFT metadata has top-level keys of `name` and `image`, which often may incorporate the `id`.
-There is also an `attributes` key that is an array of objects that match the JSON object exemplified above.
-Note that other key-values are common in NFT metadata; for simplicity sake, these are ignored for the moment but could easily be incorporated (e.g., `description` or `external_url`).
+NFT metadata has top-level keys of `name`, `image`, and `external_url`, which often may incorporate the `id`.
+There is also an `attributes` key that is an array of objects which match the JSON object exemplified above.
+Note that other key-values are possible in NFT metadata.
+For simplicity sake, these are ignored for the moment but could easily be incorporated within the query itself (e.g., a top-level `description` that's the same for every NFT).

 You'll need to create an object that contains these top-level definitions, and the `attributes` will need to make use of the [JSON group array](/playbooks/sql/functions#objects) function.
 Namely, the `json_group_array()` will allow you to take one or more table rows that meet the `WHERE` clause condition and create JSON objects from them.

 Here, you're using both the JSON object and array functions along with the `||` operator to [concatenate values into strings](/playbooks/sql/functions#string-concatenation).
+Note that if you're _not_ using IPFS to store images (e.g., if storing on a hosted server), you should replace `'ipfs://QmVK.../'` with your base URL.

 ```sql
 SELECT